wix-incubator/unidriver/README.md

 ## Test Suite
-A standard testsuite on each adapter to ensure proper behaviour of the API on each adapter.
+A standard test-suite on each adapter to ensure proper behavior of the API on each adapter.
 It is given a working todo-app, and by testing it's features and assuming that it is working well, we can test the adapters functionality.
 Check out [the code](src/test-suite/run-all-test-suites.ts) for more details

-## Roadmap
+## Road map
 - Add more users to validate idea and API
 - ~Choose name + rename (runner up - "UniDriver")~
 - ~Add standard test suite for the base driver~